Skip to main content

 The category field in transactions is an id.
 You can give it a specific category id to filter by that; you don't want to give it a name like Home because multiple categories can exist with the same name in different groups.
 By giving it a category id, you know you are getting back transactions specific to that category.

 However, you often don't have a category id and want to just quickly search by category name.
-Using the . operator in a field name will "poke through" to the referenced table and allow you access any fields on it.
+Using the . operator in a field name will "poke through" to the referenced table and allow you to access any fields on it.
 Here, we can access any fields on the categories table.

 So filtering by category.name allows you to search by name instead of id.
 You could use any field for category; for example { 'category.is_income': true } would find all income categories.